INSIGHT-How Ford burned $12 billion in Brazil | Business

 Still, Ford made commitments to the government as late as November last year to invest more in Brazil and told its dealers in December that it expected improved sales in 2021, according to a government announcement and the dealers' association.
 Yet just weeks later, it halted production.

 It closed its three plants, the largest one in Camaçari, in the northeastern state of Bahia.
 It retains only a small operation selling imports, a niche market for high-end cars that the import tariffs make prohibitively expensive for many people.
-Ford's Mustang Mach 1, for example, which starts at $53,000 in the United States, will sell for $94,000 in Brazil, where per capita income is much lower.
+On Thursday, Ford launched its new Bronco Sport SUV in Brazil.
+Made in Mexico, it is exported to the U.S. where it starts at $26,820.
+In Brazil, where per capita income is much lower, Ford said the Mexican-made car will retail for $48,000.

 While Ford sold 18,000 cars in Brazil in April 2019, it sold 1,500 cars in the same month this year. ($1 = 5.2821 reais)